Best Online Casinos in Czech Republic

 In 2016, the laws were improved a bit, and to run an online casino CZ accepting the Czechs the company would not need to run a land based facility anymore.
 This move has expanded the market and opened wider opportunities both for the companies and for the punters.

-Overall, the main rule is that all casinos operating for Czechs, whether it is land based facility of web platform, should hold the corresponding license by the relevant local authority.
-International operators can actually also accept locals for real money play, but lack of license means that there is a risk to be banned by the Czech government, and even to pay a fine.
+Overall, the main rule is that all casinos operating for Czechs, whether it is a land-based facility or web platform, should hold the corresponding license by the relevant local authority.
+International operators can also accept locals for real money play, but lack of license means that there is a risk to be banned by the Czech government, and even pay a fine.
 But the punters are generally free to access foreign casinos if they wish.

 Later in 2017, another restriction was applied.
 The government decided that offering any kind of bonuses to players is unfair (because taking a bonus has a very doubtful benefit for the player), and therefore, this is illegal.
 Since then, the majority of licensed Czech online casinos cannot provide any type of bonuses to local punters.
 International operators that have no local license, however, are not expected to comply with this law, so you can grab some really juicy bonuses from them.
 Some local web casinos also ignore this law.